smartdevicelink/sdl_overview_guides/docs/RPC Spec Generator/index.md

 # RPC Spec Generator

-The RPC Spec repository contains a parsing script that is used by the following platform's generator implementations:
+The RPC Spec repository contains a parsing script that is used by the following platforms' generator implementations:

 - SDL Core
-- SDL IOS
+- SDL iOS
 - SDL Java Suite
-- SDL JavaScript
+- SDL JavaScript Suite

 The RPC Spec repository is imported as a git submodule into each of the previously mentioned platforms.
 The RPC Spec parser reads the MOBILE_API.xml which is the specification for all RPC messages communicated between a proxy platform and SDL Core.
 Each platform contains a code generator for creating RPC classes and files.
 These generators greatly reduce the amount of effort for adding new RPC messages.